-- o Log into the parent portal (Engage). - o Under each child's names is a button Book Parents Evening. - o Click on that to make the bookings by selecting an available date and time that is most suitable for you
+- 1. Log into the parent portal (Engage). - 2.
+Under each child's name is a button Book Parents Evening. - 3.
+Click on that to make the bookings by selecting an available date and time that is most suitable for you.

-Student Portal
+Student portal